dequelabs/axe-core/doc/developer-guide.md

 - A virtualNode is an object containing an HTML DOM element (`actualNode`).
 - Children contains an array of child virtualNodes.
-- The shadowID indicates whether the node is in a shadow root and if it is, which one it is inside the boundary.
+- The shadowID indicates whether the node is in an open shadow root and if it is, which one it is inside the boundary.

 ### Core Utilities